-9 Skin-Care Sets That'll Make Mother's Day Extra Zen
+11 Luxurious Skin-Care Gifts To Send Your Mom

 Mother's Day is a little different this year as we continue to practice social distancing to slow the spread of COVID-19, but that doesn't mean the moms in your life need to feel any less special.
-Sure, spa days and brunch dates might not be possible, but you can still send her a token of your love.
+Sure, spa days and outdoor brunches are slowly coming back to reality as things reopen, but you can still send her a token of your love if you can't be together.

 In fact, she may find a relaxing skin-care gift especially appealing during times where life is anything but zen.
 If you're looking for a gift that will help the special woman in your life look and feel like a queen, self-care is where it's at.